onnx/onnx-mlir/docs/Dialects/onnx.md

 | Operand | Description |
 | :-----: | ----------- |
-`data` | tensor of 8-bit signless integer or 16-bit signless integer or 32-bit signless integer or 64-bit signless integer or 16-bit float or 32-bit float or 64-bit float values or memref of 8-bit signless integer or 16-bit signless integer or 32-bit signless integer or 64-bit signless integer or 16-bit float or 32-bit float or 64-bit float values
+`data` | tensor of 8-bit integer or 16-bit integer or 32-bit integer or 64-bit integer or 16-bit float or 32-bit float or 64-bit float values or memref of 8-bit integer or 16-bit integer or 32-bit integer or 64-bit integer or 16-bit float or 32-bit float or 64-bit float values
-`pads` | memref of any type values or tensor of any type values or none type `constant_value` | tensor of 8-bit signless integer or 16-bit signless integer or 32-bit signless integer or 64-bit signless integer or 16-bit float or 32-bit float or 64-bit float values or memref of 8-bit signless integer or 16-bit signless integer or 32-bit signless integer or 64-bit signless integer or 16-bit float or 32-bit float or 64-bit float values or none type
+`pads` | memref of any type values or tensor of any type values or none type `constant_value` | tensor of 8-bit integer or 16-bit integer or 32-bit integer or 64-bit integer or 16-bit float or 32-bit float or 64-bit float values or memref of 8-bit integer or 16-bit integer or 32-bit integer or 64-bit integer or 16-bit float or 32-bit float or 64-bit float values or none type

 #### Results:

 | Result | Description |
 | :----: | ----------- |
-`output` | tensor of 8-bit signless integer or 16-bit signless integer or 32-bit signless integer or 64-bit signless integer or 16-bit float or 32-bit float or 64-bit float values or memref of 8-bit signless integer or 16-bit signless integer or 32-bit signless integer or 64-bit signless integer or 16-bit float or 32-bit float or 64-bit float values
+`output` | tensor of 8-bit integer or 16-bit integer or 32-bit integer or 64-bit integer or 16-bit float or 32-bit float or 64-bit float values or memref of 8-bit integer or 16-bit integer or 32-bit integer or 64-bit integer or 16-bit float or 32-bit float or 64-bit float values

 ### `onnx.Pow` (ONNXPowOp)